Republic of Ireland: Trade

-Although multinational corporations dominate Ireland's export sector, exports from other sources also contribute significantly to the national income.
+Although multinational corporations dominate Ireland's export sector, exports from other sources also contribute significantly to the national income and particularly to employment and local economies outside of the major cities.
 The activities of multinational companies based in Ireland have made it one of the largest exporters of pharmaceutical agents, medical devices and software-related goods and services in the world.
-Ireland's exports also relate to the activities of large Irish companies (such as Ryanair, Kerry Group and Smurfit Kappa) and exports of mineral resources including zinc and lead concentrates.
-The country also has significant deposits of gypsum and smaller quantities of copper, silver, gold, barite, and dolomite.
+Ireland's exports also relate to the activities of large Irish companies (such as Ryanair, Kerry Group, Smurfit Kappa) and increasingly Irish based aircraft lessors such as Avolon.

+The country exports mineral resources including zinc and lead concentrates and also has significant deposits of gypsum and smaller quantities of copper, aluminium oxide, silver, gold, barite, and dolomite.

 Tourism in Ireland contributes about 4% of GDP and is a significant source of employment.

-Other goods exports include agri-food, cattle, beef, dairy products, and aluminum.
+Other goods exports include agri-food such as cattle, beef, sheep and dairy products.

 Ireland's major imports include data processing equipment, chemicals, petroleum and petroleum products, textiles, and clothing.
 Financial services provided by multinational corporations based at the Irish Financial Services Centre also contribute to Irish exports.
-The difference between exports (€89.4 billion) and imports (€45.5 billion) resulted an annual trade surplus of €43.9 billion in 2010, which is the highest trade surplus relative to GDP achieved by any EU member state.

 The EU is by far the country's largest trading partner, accounting for 57.9% of exports and 60.7% of imports.
-The United Kingdom is the most important trading partner within the EU, accounting for 15.4% of exports and 32.1% of imports.
+Prior to Brexit, the United Kingdom was the most important trading partner within the EU, accounting for 15.4% of exports and 32.1% of imports.
 Outside the EU, the United States accounted for 23.2% of exports and 14.1% of imports in 2010.

 Energy

 ESB, Bord Gáis Energy and Airtricity are the three main electricity and gas suppliers in Ireland.
 There are 19.82 billion cubic metres of proven reserves of gas.
 Natural gas extraction previously occurred at the Kinsale Head until its exhaustion.
 The Corrib gas field was due to come on stream in 2013/14.
 In 2012, the Barryroe field was confirmed to have up to 1.6 billion barrels of oil in reserve, with between 160 and 600 million recoverable.
 That could provide for Ireland's entire energy needs for up to 13 years, when it is developed in 2015/16.

 There have been significant efforts to increase the use of renewable and sustainable forms of energy in Ireland, particularly in wind power, with 3,000 MegaWatts of wind farms being constructed, some for the purpose of export.
 The Sustainable Energy Authority of Ireland (SEAI) has estimated that 6.5% of Ireland's 2011 energy requirements were produced by renewable sources.
 The SEAI has also reported an increase in energy efficiency in Ireland with a 28% reduction in carbon emissions per house from 2005 to 2013.

-As of 2021, Ireland was the 24th largest wind energy producer in the world and the 3rd ranked in 2020 on a per capita basis.
+In 2021, Ireland was the 24th largest wind energy producer in the world and the 3rd ranked in 2020 on a per capita basis.